-The DM‑NVX‑350C provides a versatile, cost‑effective solution for applications that require encoder and decoder operating modes in one card.
-The operating mode can be reconfigured dynamically in under 1 minute via a control system or web browser or via the DMF‑CI‑8 front panel.
+The DM‑NVX‑350C provides a versatile, cost‑effective solution for applications that require encoder and decoder operating modes in a single card.
+The operating mode can be reconfigured dynamically in less than 1 minute via a control system or web browser or via the DMF‑CI‑8 front panel.

 The DM‑NVX‑350C includes two HDMI inputs.
 Switching between the two inputs can be performed automatically using auto‑switching mode, programmatically via a control system, manually via the DMF‑CI‑8 front panel, or through a computer using a web browser.1

 HDMI Output with 4K60 4:4:4 Scaler

 When the DM‑NVX‑350C is configured as a decoder, the HDMI output feeds the decoded signal to the HDMI input of a local display device, switcher, or other equipment.
 The built‑in scaler ensures an optimal image, scaling the encoded source resolution up or down to match the native resolution of the display device.
 When the DM‑NVX‑350C is configured as an encoder, the HDMI output can be used to feed a local display, confidence monitor, or audio system.1, 4

 A video wall composed of up to 64 individual displays can be configured using multiple DM NVX endpoints.
 Each endpoint provides fully adjustable zoom capability and bezel compensation to accommodate a range of video wall configurations and display types.
 One DM NVX endpoint is required per display, supporting configurations of up to eight wide by eight high.